 The National Alliance of Preservation Commissions (NAPC) continues to closely monitor the outbreak of the respiratory disease COVID-19.
 As the organizer of FORUM 2020, our national conference scheduled to be held in Tacoma, Washington, July 22-26, 2020, and a provider of on-site training through our Commission Assistance Mentoring Program (CAMP), we wanted to offer an update on the status of these trainings and address concerns and possible impacts.
 Above all else, we prioritize the safety and welfare of our members, CAMP and FORUM attendees, CAMP trainers and staff.
 This is a rapidly evolving situation, and as we have all come to learn, changes dramatically day-by-day.

 FORUM 2020 – Tacoma, Washington – July 22-26, 2020.

 What we know so far:

-- Some other states and local governments have issued or are looking at instituting temporary travel bans on state employees.
+- A number of states and local governments have issued travel bans for their employees.

 What we’re doing in response:

 - Actively monitoring the updates and recommendations from the following organizations:

 - S. Centers for Disease Control and Prevention